Shalveena/jwd-recipesapp/README.md

 ## Challenges

-It took me quite a long time, especially to get the design sideo of things done properly - but my oh my, did I learn a lot!
-It was a great learning experience and helped me solidify a lot of what I had learnt in terms of CSS.
+It took me quite a long time, especially to get the design side of things done properly - but my oh my, did I learn a lot!
+It was a great learning experience and helped me solidify a lot of what I had learnt in terms of CSS (and JS).

 The next challenge was doing the form validation.
 Validation is done through adding/removing particular classes from various DOM elements.